How To Hold a Camera

 As you watch through the viewfinder remember to keep both eyes open.
 Train your viewfinder eye to be dominant.
 Now try holding one of the AF or AE marks against a fixed point in the view (not easy!), and move yourself into a comfortable and stable stance.
 Acceptable stances you will find are:

-and sitting on an chair or other raised surface (feet spread).
+on a chair or other raised surface with feet spread

 If you sit on the ground, spread your feet and bend your knees so you can lean forward and brace your elbows against your knees.